tri170391/webRTC-test/webRTC-explanations.md

 - Alice creates an RTCPeerConnection object with an onicecandidate handler
 - The handler is run when network candidates become available
-- Alice sends serialized candidate data to Bob, via whatever signaling channel they are using: WebSocket or some other mechanism
+- Alice sends candidate data to Bob, via whatever signaling channel they are using: WebSocket or some other mechanism
 - When Bob gets a candidate message from Alice, he calls addIceCandidate, to add the candidate to the remote peer description.

-WebRTC clients (known as peers, aka Alice and Bob) also need to ascertain and exchange local and remote audio and video media information, such as resolution and codec capabilities.
+For video chats, WebRTC clients (known as peers, aka Alice and Bob) also need to ascertain and exchange local and remote audio and video media information, such as resolution and codec capabilities.
 Signaling to exchange media configuration information proceeds by exchanging an offer and an answer using the Session Description Protocol (SDP):

 - Alice runs the RTCPeerConnection createOffer() method.
 The callback argument of this is passed an RTCSessionDescription: Alice's local session description
 - In the callback, Alice sets the local description using setLocalDescription() and then sends this session description to Bob via their signaling channel.
 Note that RTCPeerConnection won't start gathering candidates until setLocalDescription() is called: this is codified in JSEP IETF draft